Course

 Method of work

 The course runs intensively in the first 6 weeks of the fall term with ca. 8 hours of formal teaching and min.
 20 hours project work each week.
-It also includes a course in ArcMap.
+It also includes a course in ArcGIS.

 The course uses problem-based learning and consists of a combination of lectures, literature seminars, and group and project work.